-Access was created by Big Society Trust (BST), working in collaboration with BLF, BSC and DCMS, following extensive consultation with the sector.
+Access was created by The Oversight Trust (OT, formally Big Society Trust), working in collaboration with NLCF, BSC and DCMS, following extensive consultation with the sector.
 Each of these organisations shares the same vision to expand the reach of social investment, and each organisation brings its own resources and expertise to support Access in delivering on its mission.
-BST has a board made up of members with broad experience in the social and financial sectors.
+OT has a board made up of members with broad experience in the social and financial sectors.
 It is the sole member of Access and is the company which ensures BSC remains true to its social mission.

-The Big Lottery Fund’s support for Access through the Growth Fund sits alongside other Big Lottery Fund initiatives to ensure that, where appropriate, social investment can support charities and social enterprises of all shapes and sizes to create more sustainable social impact.
+The National Lottery Community Fund’s support for Access through the Growth Fund sits alongside other National Lottery Community Fund initiatives to ensure that, where appropriate, social investment can support charities and social enterprises of all shapes and sizes to create more sustainable social impact.
 Its programme Big Potential, which is now closed for applications, is providing investment readiness support for organisations seeking finance up to £500,000 and complements the work of the Growth Fund.

-The Big Lottery Fund is committed to developing the social investment market in England in a way that supports charities and social enterprises to better achieve their ambitions and support people and communities.
+The National Lottery Community Fund is committed to developing the social investment market in England in a way that supports charities and social enterprises to better achieve their ambitions and support people and communities.

 Access is funded in part by an endowment of £60 million to be spent over ten years.
 This endowment funds our enterprise development capacity building activities .
 The endowment was originally given by the Cabinet Office and is now continued by DCMS following the relocation of The Office for Civil Society in 2016.